daveprowse/prom-course/labs/lab-01/lab-01.md

 `/opt/homebrew/etc/prometheus.yml`

 I don't recommend the Chocolatey install of Prometheus for Windows.
 As of the writing of this document Chocolatey carries a much older version.

+> **IMPORTANT CONSIDERATION!**

+I strongly urge you to install to a Linux system.
+That is how Prometheus is normally used in the field and is therefore the best way to learn.

 ---